Elevator / Escalator Injuries

 Pursuant to RCW § 70.87.020 -.190, the Washington State Legislature has vested the responsibility and authority for elevator safety in the Department of Labor and Industries [DLI].
 DLI has promulgated its rules, regulations and procedures for passenger elevators in WAC § 296.96 et seq.
 In a nutshell, it has not created its own rules and regulations, but periodically adopted national standards for elevators that have been promulgated in the American Standard Safety Code and, since 1972, passed by the American National Safety Institute.
 DLI grants permits for the installation and renovation of elevators, and performs initial inspections — and follow-up inspections — on an annual basis before giving the owner/operator a permit to use the elevator.
 In limited instances, DLI has tendered its authority to municipalities such as the city of Seattle, by and through the Department of Construction and Land Use.
 The municipal codes for local authorities adopt precisely the same national standards as DLI.Contact Us In Seattle About Your Elevator/Escalator Injury

-If you have been injured in an elevator or escalator accident, contact the personal injury attorneys at Kraft Davies, PLLC, in Seattle, Washington, for a free no-obligation case evaluation.
+If you have been injured in an elevator or escalator accident, contact the personal injury attorneys at Kraft Davies Olsson PLLC, in Seattle, Washington, for a free no-obligation case evaluation.
 Contact us online or call 206.624.8844 to schedule an initial consultation.